david-w-millar/2024-aoc-kotlin/README.md

 ## Template Notes

 * Added an [editorconfig][editorconfig] [file](.editorconfig)
-* Added the [Power-Assert Compiler Plugin][kotlin-power-assert] in order to get details regarding assertions, cheks, etc.
+* Added the [Power-Assert Compiler Plugin][kotlin-power-assert] in order to get details regarding assertions, checks, etc.
 * Added a [ktlint][ktlint-plugin] to keep things clean-ish.
 Probably a mistake in this context.